-Scott is responsible for the physical maintenance of the House and for improvement of all House facilities.
-Minor maintenance requests-such as repairs of leaky faucets, defective lights, or faulty locks-should be reported to his office.
+Lucia is responsible for the physical maintenance of the House and for improvement of all House facilities.
+Minor maintenance requests-such as repairs of leaky faucets, defective lights, or faulty locks-should be reported to her office.
 The Building Manager issues key cards and keys for all entries, suites, and House facilities.
-Scott is eager to help students in any way he can and welcomes questions and suggestions about Kirkland House.
+Lucia is eager to help students in any way she can and welcomes questions and suggestions about Kirkland House.

 Visit the Building Info tab of this site for information.

 Allston Burr Resident Dean, Kirkland House and Assistant Dean of Harvard College

 I am so excited to be joining Kirkland House!
 Harvard first became my home when I was undergraduate in 2008, and it is an honor to continue serving this community.
 After completing a PhD in clinical psychology at UCLA, I returned to the Harvard Psychology Department in 2019 as a postdoctoral researcher and instructor.
 My approach to advising students focuses on empowering each student through their unique strengths, goals, and values.

 Along with Kirkland House’s Academic Coordinator, Linda, I am here to support your academic and personal welfare at Harvard.
 My door is open to all.You can sign up for a time during my support hours here (options for in-person or Zoom).